marianpekar/Cardamom.js/docs/index.md

 Cardamom.Flip(deck);
 ```

 In many card games there are typically two decks.
-Players take cards from top of one and pile cards one on another, when there's no cards left in the first deck, they flip the pile that becomes this first deck and game goes on.
+Players take cards from top of one deck and pile cards one on another which builds a second deck, when there's no card left in the first deck, they flip the pile and use second deck as the first one before.

 ### Cardamom.Split(obj, index)

-This method splits cards in passed object from given index and returns this part (from index to the end) as a **new object that could be either deck or hand**.
+This method splits cards in passed object at given index and returns this part (from index to the end) as a **new object that could be either deck or hand**.

 ```javascript
 let deck = Cardamom.CreateDeck(4, 13);